swyddfa/arlunio/stylo/README.rst

-MatheMage
+Stylo
 ---------

-Mathemage is a framework that attempts to allow users to easily describe the contents of an image using a blend of Python and Mathematics.
+Stylo is a framework that attempts to allow users to easily describe the contents of an image using a blend of Python and Mathematics.
 It also provides tools that allow for easy parameterisation of the contents of an image opening up the possibilities for the creation of animations.